Neutral Grid Trading

 A clean framework, still a simplified model

-This page does not model fees, funding, slippage, liquidation, or changing volatility inside the range.
+This page does not model funding, slippage, liquidation, or changing volatility inside the range.
 It is a decision tool, not a promise.
 Its value comes from making the payoff visible before capital is deployed.